dafny-lang/dafny/docs/DafnyRef/Types.md

 think of the little gap between the two hyphens in `-->` as showing a broken arrow.)

-The built-in partial arrow type is defined as follows (here shown for arrows with arity 1):
+Intuitively, the built-in partial arrow type is defined as follows (here shown for arrows with arity 1):
 <!-- %no-check -->
 ```dafny
 type A --> B = f: A ~> B | forall a :: f.reads(a) == {}
 ```
-(except that what is shown here left of the `=` is not legal Dafny syntax).
+(except that what is shown here left of the `=` is not legal Dafny syntax and that the restriction could not be verified as is).
 That is, the partial arrow type is defined as those functions `f` whose reads frame is empty for all inputs.
 More precisely, taking variance into account, the partial arrow type